 Libraries and start-ups alike (alpha order, and apologies for inadvertent omissions):

-Last published over 4 years ago by taqtiqa-mark.
+Last published about 7 years ago by taqtiqa-mark.